MichiganLabs/SwiftThemeUI/README.md

 **Additionally...**

+There is also a `currentTheme` environment property wrapper available to you in situations where you'd prefer to not use one of the aforementioned theme readers.

+> [!NOTE]
-There is a `currentTheme` environment property wrapper available to you.
-However, the use of this property wrapper is not recommended as it prevents the ability for you to override the theme provided by the `ThemeManger` with the `.environment` view modifier.
+> Use of this property wrapper prevents the ability for you to override the theme provided by the `ThemeManger` in this view with the `.environment` view modifier in a parent view.

 ```swift
 struct ContentView: View {